smtefa/da6007_degree_project/README.md

   * File [code/resnet18k.py](code/resnet18k.py) is responsible for the creation and trainig of the ResNet-18 model, as well as the plotting of the output geometry.
-  * File [code/data.py](code/data.py) handles the CIFAR-10 data set; including its downloading, conversion to data loaders and also introduction of noisy labels.
+  * File [code/data.py](code/data.py) handles the CIFAR-10 data set; including its downloading, conversion to data loaders and introduction of noisy labels.
   * File [code/helper.py](code/helper.py) includes some technical helper functions, mainly for plotting.